AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-40399-partial-invoices-for-same-order-cannot-be-created-simultaneously-via-rest-api.md

 ---
-description: The MDVA-40399 patch fixes the issue where partial invoices for the same order cannot be created simultaneously via Rest API.
-This patch is available when the Quality Patches Tool (QPT) 1.1.4 is installed.
-The patch ID is MDVA-40399.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-40399: Partial invoices for same order can't be created simultaneously via API"
 labels: support tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.4,Adobe Commerce,cloud infrastructure,on-premises,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-40399: Partial invoices for same order can''t be created simultaneously via API'
 ---

-# MDVA-40399: Partial invoices for same order can't be created simultaneously via API

 The MDVA-40399 patch fixes the issue where partial invoices for the same order cannot be created simultaneously via Rest API.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.4 is installed.
 The patch ID is MDVA-40399.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.